ellerenad/estimate/tasks.md

 Bugs:
+- Fix: when a new session: ERROR TypeError: remoteSession is undefined
 - deleting a remote estimation in the list will not delete the same estimation in the participant local

 tasks: